-Famous sportsmen and sportswomen are known for their lavish lifestyle during and after their playing careers.
-Professional sports like baseball, football, running, golf, etc have always been one of the highest paying careers.
+Athletes, superjocks, and sports professionals are known for their lavish lifestyle during and after their playing careers.
+Baseball, football, running, golf, etc have always been one of the highest paying games.

 However, not every sportsperson gets to enjoy his/her twilight years rejoicing in the fond memories of the past.
 Who doesn’t like living the glorious past again in the form of stories, narratives, and anecdotes?